milk3422/CodePuzzle/Readme.txt

 is reached.

 #
+# Eclipse
+To import in eclipse you will need to run the following command:
+> mvn eclipse:clean eclipse:eclipse

+#
 # Project layout
 A few projects are used for the logical division of work and they will be explained in this section.